pieterjanvc/seq2mgs/tutorial.md

 folder / data is moved.
 The initial value is the SRAdownloads folder in the root of SEQ2MGS
 * **seq2mgsDefaultGenomeSize**: The default genome size to use when the option in the input file is blank (e.g. 3.7e6).
-Using a default genome size will result in less accurate coverage / relative abundance
+Using a default genome size might result in less accurate coverage estimates
 * **seq2mgsMaxResample**: When there are not enough reads in a file, SEQ2MGS will resample until the desired number is reached.
 This value is a safeguard to prevent the pipeline from copying a file over and over as is reduces the quality